Mathenics/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. Display current directory contents including hidden files starting with (.)in  a long format
 5. Display current directory contents, long format, user group, starting with hidden files
 6. Script that creates a sub-directory in another directory
+7. Relocates a folder to a new destination